bakrydiarra/Lotus/testing.md

 2. As a site user, I want to be able to view a list of products so that I can select a product to view.

+- Navigateing to the all products page will display a list of all products from the database.

 4. As a shopper, I want to be able to view a specific category of products so that I can browse the type of products I'm interested in.

+-Clicking the 'Product' link in the navbar the dropdown menu will show all the different categories.
+Clicking any of these will take the user to the products page, showing only items from the category selected.
+The category chosen will display as the page heading.

 5. As a shopper, I want to be able to search all products so that I can find what I am looking for.

+- Entering kerywords in the search bar  box will display any text in the product's title, or description and display the results on the product's page.

 6. As a shopper, I want to be able to sort all products so that I can view products based on price or title.

+- A sort by box is located on the products page where users can sort all products by price in ascending or descending order and by title (A-Z) or (Z-A).

 | Element               | Action  | Expected Result                                                                                | Pass/Fail |
 | --------------------- | ------- | ---------------------------------------------------------------------------------------------- | --------- |